operator-framework/operator-sdk/proposals/qa-samples-proposal.md

 - As a maintainer, I would like to ensure that samples projects continue to work after the changes performed in the PR are applied
 - As an operator developer, I would like to know how to cover the projects with tests
-- As an operator developer, I would like to know how to use the [test-framework](https://github.com/operator-framework/operator-sdk/blob/master/doc/test-framework/writing-e2e-tests.md)to do unit and integration tests
+- As an operator developer, I would like to know how to use the [test-framework][e2e-docs] to do unit and integration tests
 - As an operator developer, I would like to know how to call the tests in the CI and integrate them with Travis
 - As an operator developer, I would like to know good practices to ensure the quality of my operators projects